Assistant Professor of Music Therapy

 - B.A., Bachelor of Arts in Psychology, West Virginia University, 2002

-A prolific grant writer and community organizer, Pierce has been awarded many state and local grants.
+A prolific grant writer and community organizer, Dr. Pierce has been awarded many state and local grants.
 Of his more than $130,000 awarded grant funds, each successful grant endeavor promotes music therapy services and has a positive cascading impact for his university students and community.
-While every grant has a target goal all share the following commonalities: help people diagnosed with various health concerns meet individualized behavior-oriented goals through the application of music, create employment opportunities for his students, and provide public awareness of people diagnosed with physical/psychological or other impairment as contributing members of society.
+While every grant has a target goal all share the following commonalities: assist people diagnosed with various health concerns meet individualized behavior-oriented goals through the application of music, create employment opportunities for his students, and provide public awareness of people diagnosed with physical/psychological or other impairment as contributing members of society.